NoharOSP/Perfect_Works_Build/README.md

 - Eyeballs, Fangs, Scales and Ivory have had their sale prices doubled.
 With encounters dropping, this change is done as a way to keep their value.
 This is particularly useful for Anima Dungeon 2 as if you’re revisiting the dungeon you’re certainly here because you need money for Big Joe's shop.
 - Speed Star now costs 2500.
 - Samson's Hair can be bought at the Tamuz (first visit) for 1000.
+- Omegasol now costs 150.
+- Speed Ring now costs 3000.
+- Ether Maxer is now sold by Hammer, Tamuz and Shevat's shops.
+- Ether Reversa is now sold by Solaris and Crashed Shevat's shops.
+Its price has been increased to 20,000.
+- V18-2000 is now V18-2500.
+- V15-2000 is now V15-3000.
+- All of Elly's elemental rods cost 2600.

 #### Monster drops: